Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

 \begin{proposition} \compositeobjective \end{proposition}

-One example where a composite objective is useful is when an experimenter wants to control the general conservativeness of the bound even when they have fairly precise background knowledge.
-As described in Sections~\ref{sec:linear-obj}~and~\ref{sec:targeting-matrix}, the experimenter would encode their knowledge in a targeting matrix $\objM$ to be used with a targeted linear objective.
-But the experimenter might worry that their perceived knowledge is inaccurate, in which case there is a risk the produced bound is excessively conservative.
-This is especially the case if the targeting matrix $\objM$ is not full rank.
-To address this, the experimenter could use a composite objective that includes one of the norm objectives discussed in Section~\ref{sec:norm-objectives}.
-For some Schatten $p$-norm and coefficient $\gamma > 0$, deciding the relative focus on the two objectives, the experimenter could use the composite objective function
+One situation in which a composite objective is useful is when an experimenter wants to regularize a targeted linear objective, perhaps because they are not very confident in the information encoded in the targeting matrix.
+They can then use a composite objective that includes one of the norm objectives discussed in Section~\ref{sec:norm-objectives}.
+For some Schatten $p$-norm and coefficient $\gamma > 0$, deciding the relative focus on the two objectives, the composite objective function is

-If $p \in [1, \infty)$, this composite objective is strictly monotone, so it yields a bound that is conservative, design compatible and admissible.
+If $p \in [1, \infty)$, this composite objective is strictly monotone even if $\objM$ is not full rank, so the composite objective always yields a bound that is conservative, estimable and admissible.

-Another example when a composite objective could be useful is when an experimenter wants to minimize worst-case conservativeness, meaning that they would want to use the operator norm as objective.
-Recall from Section~\ref{sec:norm-objectives} that the operator norm is monotone, but not strictly monotone, so it could yield inadmissible bounds.
-This could be addressed by using a Schatten $p$-norm for a very large $p$ rather than letting $p \to \infty$, but this approach suffers from numerical instability.
-An alternative is to regularize the operator norm with the Frobenius norm in a composite objective.
-That is, for some small $\gamma > 0$, one could use the objective

-Proposition~\ref{prop:composite-objective} applies to this objective because the operator norm is monotone and the Frobenius norm is strictly monotone, meaning that the composite objective is strictly monotone.
-Therefore, the resulting bound is conservative, design compatible and admissible.
-One would want to set $\gamma$ to as small value as possible here, as this ensures that the worst-case conservativeness is minimized as well as possible.
-The following proposition formalizes this intuition using a limiting argument.